 So how does all this connect back to actual recovery?
 In order to progress forward with health, there must be a relative balance between Stress (such as exercise) and Recovery.
 Otherwise, you’re writing checks your body can’t cash, eventually ending up beat down and “overdrawn.”

-In case you’ve not experienced this eye-opening phenomenon firsthand, take our professional word for it: it takes a lot longer to recover from an overdrawn state than it took to get you there in the first place.
+In case you’ve not experienced this eye-opening phenomenon firsthand, take my professional word for it: it takes a lot longer to recover from an overdrawn state than it took to get you there in the first place.
 Like paying off debt, it’s a prolonged and generally miserable process.
-We’re not trying to scare you – we’re simply sharing what we know in the hopes that it will save you some heartache.
+I’m not trying to scare you – I’m simply sharing what I know in the hopes that it will save you some heartache.
 Take it or leave it.

 You don’t get fitter when you are training.
 Whether you are weightlifter, do Zumba, swing kettlebells, or run marathons… you get fitter when you are recovering from that training.